laminlabs/lamindb/docs/track.md

 When you `cd` into that directory, you will now auto-connect to the configured lamindb instance.

+(sync-code-with-git)=

+### Sync code with git

-To sync scripts or workflows with their correponding files in a git repo, either export an environment variable:
+To sync scripts or workflow definitions with their correponding files in a git repo, either export an environment variable:

 ```shell
 export LAMINDB_SYNC_GIT_REPO = <YOUR-GIT-REPO-URL>